Tony Trabert, 5-time major singles champion, dies at 90 | Taiwan News | 2021/02/05

 MIAMI (AP) — Tony Trabert, a five-time Grand Slam singles champion and former No. 1 player who went on to successful careers as a Davis Cup captain, broadcaster and executive, has died.
-He was 90 years old.
+He was 90.

 The Tennis Hall of Famer's death Wednesday night at his home in Ponte Vedra Beach, Florida, was confirmed by his daughter, Brooke Trabert Dabkowski.